Jake DeBrusk Game Preview: Bruins vs. Wild

 DeBrusk Season Stats Insights

-- In four of 28 games this season, DeBrusk has scored a goal, but there are no multi-goal efforts on his ledger.
+- DeBrusk has a goal in four of 30 contests this season, but no multi-goal games so far.

-- Despite recording points in 11 of 28 games this season, DeBrusk has yet to post a multi-point contest.
+- In 11 of 30 games this year, DeBrusk has recorded a point, but he has no games yet with multiple points.

-- DeBrusk has an assist in seven of 28 games this season, but has not recorded two or more in a game so far.
+- In seven of 30 games this year, DeBrusk has had an assist, but no games with multiple assists.

-- DeBrusk has an implied probability of 50% to eclipse his point total based on the odds.
+- The implied probability that DeBrusk hits the over on his points prop total is 46.5%, based on the odds.

-- There is an implied probability of 32.3% of DeBrusk going over his assist prop bet, considering the moneyline odds.
+- The implied probability of DeBrusk going over his assist prop bet, based on the odds, is 29.4%.

 Sign up for Underdog fantasy today.